thegutuproject/Nexmo-Room-Monitoring/README.md

     VideoMonitoring.py RequestServer.py -k APIKeys.txt
     ```

-8. Go ahead and run VideoMonitoring.py as well.

 Note: If you're not able to get any video, it probably means you need to change the video source on line 96 of VideoMonitoring.py

     webCam = cv2.VideoCapture(0)